Introduction by Paolo Baratta

 President of la Biennale di Venezia

-I would like to thank our partner Rolex, and all the other companies for their generous assistance and contribution.
-I would also like to thank all the international public institutions and many donors who have been so important in the creation of the 14th International Architecture Exhibition.
+I wish to thank our partner, Rolex, and all the other companies that have generously assisted and helped us.
+I also wish to thank all the international public institutions and the many donors who have been of the greatest importance in the realization of the 14th International Architecture Exhibition.

-My thanks also go to the directors of the Biennale Danza, Musica, Teatro and Cinema: Virgilio Sieni, Ivan Fedele, Àlex Rigola, and Alberto Barbera.
+My warm thanks also to Rem and all his collaborators, the numerous researchers involved in putting together this Exhibition.
+I thank, too, the directors of the Dance, Music, Theatre, and Cinema sectors: Virgilio Sieni, Ivan Fedele, Àlex Rigola, and Alberto Barbera.